MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - Who might have access to audit logs for identity and access management?
 - Who might be notified when suspicious sign-in events occur?
-- Consider using [Azure Active Directory reports](/azure/active-directory/reports-monitoring/overview-reports#:~:text=%20There%20are%20two%20types%20of%20activity%20reports,tasks%20reported%20by%20the%20audit%20logs...%20More%20) to govern activity.
+- Consider using [Microsoft Entra reports](/azure/active-directory/reports-monitoring/overview-reports#:~:text=%20There%20are%20two%20types%20of%20activity%20reports,tasks%20reported%20by%20the%20audit%20logs...%20More%20) to govern activity.
-- Consider the logs from Azure AD, which might be sent to the central Log Analytics workspace for the platform.
+- Consider the logs from Microsoft Entra ID, which might be sent to the central Log Analytics workspace for the platform.
-- Explore the capabilities of [Azure AD access reviews](/azure/active-directory/governance/access-reviews-overview) in your landing zone governance approach.
+- Explore the capabilities of [Microsoft Entra access reviews](/azure/active-directory/governance/access-reviews-overview) in your landing zone governance approach.
-- Explore the capabilities of [Azure AD entitlement management](/azure/active-directory/governance/entitlement-management-overview) in your landing zone governance approach.
+- Explore the capabilities of [Microsoft Entra entitlement management](/azure/active-directory/governance/entitlement-management-overview) in your landing zone governance approach.

 ## Azure governance recommendations